Dev-Tayal/audio-transcriber/README.md

   flex-direction: column;
   transition: all 0.3s ease-in-out;
 }
+- 1. Add your OpenAI API key in application.properties:
+   spring.ai.openai.api-key=YOUR_API_KEY
+2. Run the Spring Boot app:
+   ./mvnw spring-boot:run
+- Transcription API: OpenAI Whisper
+- Styling: CSS (custom styles with centered flex layout)

-📌 To Do
+## 📌 To Do
 - [ ] Add support for longer audio uploads
 - [ ] Add loading indicator
 - [ ] Export transcription to .txt
+- [ ]  any audio file (e.g. .mp3, .wav)

-🧠 Inspiration
+## 🧠 Inspiration
 This project demonstrates the power of AI for speech-to-text conversion and is ideal for use cases like:
 - Meeting transcriptions
 - Voice notes
 - Podcasts and interviews